mjculross/Enigma_Visual_Simulator/README.md

       Doing so will help to determine the touchpad scaling constants TS_MINX, TS_MINY, TS_MAXX, & TS_MAXY on-the-fly which will work best for your particular hardware.
 NOTE: use something small but not too sharp (e.g. a toothpick) to poke the touchscreen during calibration.
+ALSO
+      NOTE: this sketch also now includes a #define STMPE610_TOUCH_CONTROLLER line in the source.
+See the description for its proper use below in the TOUCH CONTROLLER TYPE section.

 TOUCH CONTROLLER TYPE: